wp-plugins/editorial-calendar/readme.txt

 = 1.0 =
 * The calendar now uses the QUnit unit test framework to make sure the calendar maintains high quality in every release.
 You can see the <a href="http://www.zackgrossbart.com/extras/trunk/wp-admin/edit.php?page=cal&qunit=true">latest test run</a>.
+* Made it easier to see the first day of the month using a special header.

 = 0.8 =
 * We got the message and added an edit link that takes you to the WordPress edit page in addition to a link for the quick edit dialog in the calendar.